so-sc/open-design/.github/ISSUE_TEMPLATE.md

 ## Event Name:
 #### Event Date:
+## Event Description:
+_Try to explain what the event is about in detail_
+_Provide the link to the issue in war-room is the details are mentioned there_
 ## Design Requirements:
 #### Completion Date:
 Check all that is applicaple, add new ones if needed, remove the lines which aren't required.